Manic Street Preachers: Wales national team song and Resistance Is Futile (2016–2019)

 The Manics launched their first single from Resistance Is Futile, "International Blue", as a download on 8 December 2017.
 The second single "Distant Colours" was released, also as a download, on 16 February 2018.
 About the first single the band said that there was certain naive energy and widescreen melancholia on the song that is reflected through the whole album, comparing it to "Motorcycle Emptiness".
 Furthermore, the album focused on "(...)things that make your life feel a little bit better.
 Rather than my internalised misery, I tried to put a sense of optimism into the lyrics by writing about things that we find really inspiring."
 Said Wire, taking inspiration from David Bowie and seen as almost an escape and a wave of optimism, just like the previous album was described.
 On the other hand, "Distant Colours" was written by James Dean Bradfield, rather than Nicky Wire, and inspired by disenchantment and Nye Bevan's old Labour.
 He said: "Musically, the verse is downcast and melancholic and the chorus is an explosion of disillusionment and tears."
 The third single "Dylan & Caitlin" was released as a download on 9 March 2018.
 The fourth single "Liverpool Revisited" is about a magical day in the city, Nicky added that: "It was on the Everything Must Go (anniversary) tour and I got up really early at sunrise to walk around Liverpool, polaroid camera in hand on a balmy day.
 It sounds clichéd I know, but Liverpool in the sun does take on a hypnotic quality, with the Mersey and the stone."
 The band also revealed that they were to support Guns N' Roses during their summer tour.
 The fifth and final single, "Hold Me Like a Heaven", was released as a download on 4 May 2018.
 Wire said that the song was inspired musically by David Bowie's "Ashes to Ashes", something that the band wanted to write about, and Nicky thinks that this the closest that the band is going to get, sharing also that lyrics were informed by the work of Philip Larkin.

 The album sold around 24,000 copies in the first week, entering the UK Albums Chart at number 2, despite being number 1 during the week.
 It was the highest new entry on the chart, and on physical sales the album peaked at number 1, both on CD and vinyl.

 In January 2018, Manic Street Preachers signed a publishing contract with Warner/Chappell Music, leaving their longtime home Sony/ATV Music Publishing.
 The band announced a 20th Anniversary Edition of This Is My Truth Tell Me Yours in October 2018.
 It was made available on digital, CD, and vinyl, with the CD edition featuring bonus demos, live rehearsal recordings, remixes, and B-sides.
-The album was launched on 7 December 2018 and to promote it, the band went on tour in Spring and Summer 2019, performing t–he album in full alongside other content.
+The album was launched on 7 December 2018 and to promote it, the band went on tour in Spring and Summer 2019, performing the album in full alongside other content.